-Cynthia Ann Stephanie Lauper was born on June 22, 1953, in Brooklyn, New York.
+Cynthia Ann Stephanie Lauper was born on June 22, 1953, in Astoria, New York.
+Her earliest childhood days were spent in Brooklyn, but when she was about four years old, the family moved to Ozone Park, Queens, where she lived in a railroad-style apartment through her teenage years.
 Growing up, Lauper felt like an outcast.
-Her parents divorced when she was 5.
-Lauper and her two siblings were raised by her mother, who worked as a waitress to support the family.
-She did not do well in school, and was reportedly kicked out of several parochial schools in her youth.
-Despite her hard times, she discovered a love of singing at an early age, and was writing her own songs by the age of 12.
+Her parents divorced when she was five.
+Lauper and her two siblings were raised by her mother, who worked as a waitress to support the family — and who loved the arts and frequently took her children to Manhattan to see Shakespeare plays or visit art museums.
+Lauper did not do particularly well in school, and was reportedly kicked out of several parochial schools in her youth.
+Despite her hard times, she discovered a love of singing and music at an early age, and was writing her own songs by the age of 12.

 After eventually getting a high school equivalency degree, Lauper worked a number of odd jobs before her music career took off.
 She waitressed, served as an office assistant, and even sang in a Japanese restaurant for a time.
 During this time, Lauper also played in a number of bands.
 She had her first taste of success with the band Blue Angel, which landed a record deal.
 The group made one record together before splitting up.